-Through the use of a randomiser that selects a blog post at random, display a different post each time a visitor lands on your front page.
-Make sure that you allow the date to be omitted so that visitors don’t know that they are reading a blog post from 2006
+Through the use of a randomiser that selects a blog post at random, you can display a different post each time a visitor lands on your front page.
+Make sure that you allow the date to be omitted so that visitors don’t get confused.

 Some may look upon this as a form of cheating however if you have quality posts in your blog, you might inadvertently uncover some gold for your clients without any effort at all.

 For a pictorial type of “fresh” content, set up a slideshow on your site that randomly selects images from the gallery to display.
 You can do this either as a continuous slideshow or simply display a key image on your front page whenever a visitor arrives.

 To ensure that visitors have less chance of seeing the same “random” image repeatedly, make sure that your image gallery has a wide selection of piccies to choose from.